-Including a full definition of what it mean and how to use it in a casual conversation with an audio example.
-And also the cool stuff we added like dialogue example, slow pronunciation audio, synonyms and more!
+Are you ready to learn everything you ever wanted to know about the funny French expression "Tu chantes comme une casserole"?
+This include a full explanation of what it mean and how to use it in a conversation with an audio example.
+But that's not all, we also added some useful stuff like synonym, slow pronunciation audio, dialogue example and more!

 For this expression we will need two things: a saucepan and a spoon.
 Once you have it, follow the recipe below: